Downtown Palo Alto

 We read: "The Stanford campus is located on 8,180 acres in the center of the San Francisco Peninsula.
 Stanford land features 49 miles of roads, two separate water systems, three dams, two open water reservoirs for irrigation and three closed potable water reservoirs, and 88 miles of water mains.
 It includes a historic equestrian barn, biological preserve, center for automotive research, and educational farm.
 Stanford’s Central Energy Facility utilizes heat recovery and thermal storage to maximize efficiency in the university’s heating and cooling systems.
 Take a virtual tour or a self-guided walking tour." - More/Source: facts.stanford.edu.

 The Main Quad is Stanford’s classic courtyard—the heart of campus and the scene most first-time visitors picture.
 It was planned and designed by landscape architect Frederick Law Olmsted (who helped design New York City’s Central Park), and it’s framed by warm sandstone, arches, and red-tile roofs.
+See a dedicated page about the Main Quad.

 Hours: Monday - Thursday, 9 AM - 5 PM and Friday, 9 AM - 1 PM.